All Episodes

 But it is.

-I uh I'm sure he wrote it, and I'm sure he's serious about it, and so forth and so on.
+I'm sure he wrote it, and I'm sure he's serious about it, and so forth.

-There's a there's a there's a mindset that says, look, we don't control a show here, and uh Sowell's point is we really need to give these guys a lot of praise because they hung in there, and they're gonna get this bill doesn't have any tax increases in it.
+And Sowell's point is we really need to give these guys a lot of praise because they hung in there and they're going to get this bill doesn't have any tax increases in it.

 He said it is remarkable.

-That they've hung in there and that they have seen to it that whatever bill there is doesn't, that they passed, doesn't have a tax increase in it.
+Tom Soul thinks it is profound that the Republicans did not cave long before they did, that they've hung in there and that they have seen to it that whatever bill there is doesn't, that they pass doesn't have a tax increase in it.

 He thinks they deserve a lot of praise for that.